A life-saving change in law

-The BMA has long advocated a 'soft' opt-out system with safeguards for organ donation, as we believe this is the best option for the UK to reduce the shortage of organs and save lives.
+The BMA has long advocated a 'soft' opt-out system with safeguards for organ donation.
+We believe this is the best option for the UK to reduce the shortage of organs and save lives.

-This follows the move to an opt-out system in Wales and a government commitment to introduce similar legislation in Scotland.
+This decision follows the move to an opt-out system in Wales and a government commitment to introduce similar legislation in Scotland.

-We welcome the UK Prime Minister's announcement, and will continue to call for an opt-out system in Northern Ireland.
+We will continue to call for an opt-out system in Northern Ireland.